Anastasiia Sokolinska

 For example, low-code AI testing solutions can allow junior specialists to handle the parts of the software they don’t know how to test.
 AI applications provide an opportunity to perform QA tasks easier, faster, and without having to write code for tests.

 AI can be a great assistant for basic tasks.
-However, an even better choice for overcoming this challenge is to turn to experienced outsourced QA specialists who can handle even the most complex cases.
+However, an even better choice for overcoming this challenge is to turn to QA outsourcing expertise providers who can handle even the most complex cases.
 This is cheaper and faster than forming and retaining a new QA team with higher qualifications than the current one.
 Moreover, it is sometimes possible to order the services of external specialists to implement AI tools into your testing workflow and teach your employees how to use them correctly.

 Challenge 3: Insufficient test coverage